elisabeth11kw/Pracium_Class1/README.md

 ## Cleaned Data

+The output data source used in R- studio and the Tableau reports took a couple discovery re evaluation but found in the end the data worked to created valid reports.

 4.4	Create Clean Table	WindPotential.sql	- Create tables for Wind Solar and US Population

 6.1	Create Clean Table	create table summary.sql	- Data Scripts With Summary Data for Reporting